timothyjward/osgi.enroute.site/_concepts/095-modularity-maturity-model.md

 ## Complexity & Cost

-> The most import measure of Complexity is the cost of software maintenance: i.e. the cost required to change a System.
+> The most import measure of Complexity is the financial cost associated with software maintenance: i.e. the cost required to change a System.

-A variety of studies concurr that Software maintenance can account for as much as 90% of the total life-time system cost:e.g. a study by [Erlikh 2000](Erlikh, I. (2000) Leveraging Legacy System Dollars for E-Business.
+A number of independent studies concurr that Software maintenance accounts for ~80% of the total life-time cost of a software system: e.g. [Erlikh 2000](Erlikh, I. (2000) Leveraging Legacy System Dollars for E-Business.
 Information Technology Proceedings, May/June 2000, 17-23.) determined that 80% of software costs are concerned  with **evolution** of the software.

 These costs typically breakdown into following activities in the following proportions.